WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Choose-the-shape-trinket/README.md

 ### Defining the click function for Rock

-We are now going to write some functions, so put these in the section of the code which starts with the comment lines for **Functions**
+We are now going to write some functions, so put these in the section of the code which starts with the comment lines for **FUNCTIONS**

 In the line of code above we have stated that we want to run a function called ```click_rock``` if the ```choose_rock``` turtle is clicked.
 Now we have to write that function.
 Define the function after the three lines which *show* the "choose" turtles.